andersonspy/RCBldRH/README.md

 # RCBldGH - Parametric Building Energy Simulation Plugin for Rhino and Grasshopper

 **RCBldGH** is a parametric building energy consumption and heating/cooling load simulation plugin developed based on the Rhino and Grasshopper API.
-It automates the processing of 3D building geometries in Rhino and invokes the grey-box RC building energy simulation tool **[RCBldEng]([andersonspy/RCBIdEng](https://github.com/andersonspy/RCBIdEng))** (written in Python) to output energy consumption and heating/cooling load results for building designs.
+It automates the processing of 3D building geometries in Rhino and invokes the grey-box RC building energy simulation tool **[RCBldEng](https://github.com/andersonspy/RCBIdEng)** (written in C#) to output energy consumption and heating/cooling load results for building designs.

 ## 🚀 Features